-This review covers everything you need to know including: measurements it takes, what’s included, specs, price and the add-ons that Foresight offer.
+This review covers everything you need to know including: measurements it takes, launch monitor prices, specs, and the add-ons that Foresight offer.

 In summary: is the GCQuad the right launch monitor for you?

-GCQuad is a serious, pro-level launch monitor, for golfers who need precisely accurate feedback on their golf swing, impact conditions, ball flight, and distances.
+GCQuad is a serious pro-level golf launch monitor, for golfers who need precisely accurate feedback on their golf swing, impact conditions, ball flight, and distances.

 Accuracy is comparable to the industry leading Trackman in the first three categories (swing, impact, ball flight).
 And while not quite matching Trackman (which tracks the ball through full flight) on distance, the GCQuad runs it incredibly close.

-Put simply, if you have a budget of $14,000 (or, $21,000 upwards for simulator setup) which is the price inclusive of FSX software, the GCQuad launch monitor is where you need to be at.
+Put simply, if you have a budget of $14,500 (or, $25K for a full simulator setup) which is the price inclusive of FSX software, the GCQuad launch monitor is where you need to be at.

-It’s as close to Trackman as you’ll get, but is around half the price!
+The Foresight GCQuad golf launch monitor is as close to Trackman as you’ll get, but is almost half the price.

-GCQuad is the latest launch monitor from Foresight, and the successor to their popular (and in many ways game changing) GC2.
+GCQuad is the top-of-the-line monitor from Foresight Sports, and the successor to their popular (and in many ways game changing) GC2.

 And that’s not all.
 The GCQuad compared with the old GC2 has a: